 The instructor rank is reserved for assistant-professor candidates who are completing terminal-degree requirements.
 An instructor shall be appointed for a period of one year and may be reappointed successively in the same rank for a maximum of two additional one-year terms.
-Upon the recommendation of the department chairperson, an instructor's rank may be changed to assistant professor c.
+Upon the recommendation of the academic unit head , an instructor's rank may be changed to assistant professor at the beginning of the academic year following the completion of the terminal-degree requirements.
+If an instructor is appointed to the rank of assistant professor, the time served as instructor shall not be counted as part of the probationary service toward the attainment of permanent tenure.

+c.
 Visiting Faculty